 My work with family stories and genealogy eventually led to the creation of this website www.recordfamilyhistory.com.
 The site is built on the foundation of the experiences of immigrants from the UK in the Montreal area – including my paternal grandparents who arrived in the early part of the 20th century from England and Scotland.

-The maternal side of my family, from New Brunswick, descends from United Empire Loyalists whose roots go back to the early days of New England as well as more recent arrivals from Scotland, England and Ireland, giving me the opportunity to research in one of my favourite places: New Brunswick.
+The maternal side of my family, from New Brunswick, descends from United Empire Loyalists whose roots go back to the early days of New England mixed in with more recent arrivals from Scotland, England and Ireland, giving me the opportunity to research in one of my favourite places: New Brunswick.

-After many years of researching my own family and others' families whenever possible, I am now available to offer my genealogy services professionally.
+Many years of researching my own family and others' families whenever possible led to offering my genealogy services professionally.

 Now living in Eastern Ontario, equidistant from Montreal, Quebec, and Ottawa and Cornwall, Ontario, I have access to several physical archives in addition to the many online sources available, both paid and free.
-One can only hope that access to the physical archives increases soon.
+Most of the physical archives are now accessible again.